mattbegent/staddle/README.md

 2. Set your site variables in less/variables.less.
 3. Add your custom modules to the less/modules folder and import them in main.less.
 4. Tell your LESS compiler to compile less/main.less to css/main.css.
 Or if you use [Grunt](http://gruntjs.com/) install the Grunt dependencies `npm install` then use `grunt watch` and your LESS files will be compiled on save.
-5. Use index.html as a template for your html, using the examples in examples/index.html.
+5. Use index.html as a template for your html, using the example templates in the templates folder.
 6. Build a cool site:-)!

 ## Customising